MishaRubanov/MAPDH/README.md

 ## Getting Started

+To streamline MAPDH use, example scripts and functions for convenience are provided.

-There are three key files in the main folder:
+Key files in the main folder:
 * Patterning_functions
   * This file contains all necessary functions to run all operations in MAPDH.
 * Patterning_example_script